coltonrileyanderson/COLT/README-git.md

 ----------
 (below loops from 0 to 10)
 def temp = 0

+general:
+while <cond> do
+	?statements
+end

+<cond> is same as Conditionals

 while temp < 10 do
 	? statements
 	++temp ? need to iterate, or infinite loop